Latest

 event became the deadline for restoration.

-I contacted a local Austin Seven enthusiast and was introduced to a garage owner who
+I contacted a local Austin Seven enthusiast and was introduced to a garage owner

 had restored several cars to a good standard, and so the work was placed with